bsumlin/PyMieScatt/docs/index.rst

 Online user's guide for the Python Mie Scattering package (PyMieScatt)
 ======================================================================

 Welcome AAAR 2017 Attendees!
 You can find Ben at posters 2CA.18, 2CA.21 (Tuesday) and 8IM.44 (Thursday).
-I'm happy to answer any questions.
+I'm happy to answer any questions, and you can always `e-mail me <http://pymiescatt.readthedocs.io/en/latest/#author-contact-information>`_.

 Documentation is currently under development.
 This documentation includes a brief discussion of Mie theory and the development of the functions included in the package.
 A manuscript communicating the development and use of this package was submitted to the `Journal of Quantative Spectroscopy and Radiative Transfer <http://www.sciencedirect.com/science/journal/00224073>`_.
 It has been accepted and is currently being proofed for publication.
-The preprint is `available online now <https://doi.org/10.1016/j.jqsrt.2017.10.012>`_.
+The JQSRT preprint is `available now <https://doi.org/10.1016/j.jqsrt.2017.10.012>`_.

 Install PyMieScatt